Jerome Flynn

 Jerome Patrick Flynn (born 16 March 1963) is an English actor and singer.
-He is best known for his roles as Paddy Garvey of the King's Fusiliers in the ITV series Soldier Soldier, Bronn in the hit HBO series Game of Thrones, and Bennet Drake in Ripper Street.
+He is best known for his role as Bronn in the HBO fantasy series Game of Thrones (2011–19).
+His other roles include Paddy Garvey of the King's Fusiliers in the ITV series Soldier Soldier (1991–95), Bennet Drake in the BBC mystery series Ripper Street (2012–16), Hector in the Black Mirror episode Shut Up and Dance (2016), Banner Creighton in the Paramount+ western series 1923 (2022–25) and Boris Oliver in L2: Empuraan (2025).

 He and his Soldier Soldier co-star Robson Green also performed as Robson & Jerome in the latter half of the 1990s.
 They released a version of "Unchained Melody", which stayed at number 1 for 7 weeks on the UK Chart, selling more than a million copies and becoming the best-selling single of 1995.
 The duo had two further number 1 singles: "I Believe" and "What Becomes of the Brokenhearted".
-Their eponymous debut album and the follow-up Take Two both reached number 1 on the UK Albums Chart.
+Their eponymous debut album and the follow-up Take Two reached number 1 on the UK Albums Chart.

 Early life

-Flynn was born on 16 March 1963 in Bromley, Kent (now part of Greater London), the son of actor and singer Eric Flynn, who was born on Hainan Island in China, and drama teacher Fern Flynn.
+Flynn was born on 16 March 1963, in Bromley, Kent, (now part of Greater London), The son of actor and singer Eric Flynn, who was born on Hainan Island in China, and drama teacher Fern Flynn.
 He has a brother, actor Daniel Flynn, a sister; and a half-sister and a half-brother, musician and actor Johnny Flynn, from his father's second marriage.